 Understanding how to quickly and efficiently assess a patient who presents with head, jaw or face pain is essential.
 In this session demonstration and practice will be integrated.
 You will be shown the fundamentals of an assessment of the cervico-craniomandibular region and guided through performance of these procedures.

-Participants will be provided with assessment forms that will form the basis for an assessment of your colleagues on the day and can be utilised in practice into the future.
+Participants will be provided with forms that will form the basis for an assessment of your colleagues on the day and can be utilised in practice into the future.

 2A.
 Screening exam for dysfunction of the cranio-mandibular region